 On April 27, 2018, CNAC distributed the initial draft of the Purchase Agreement to Medall and Luthra & Luthra, Medall's legal counsel.
-The parties exchanged multiple drafts of the Purchase Agreement over the course of May.
+The parties negotiated the Purchase Agreement from late April through mid-July.
 Topics of negotiation included, among other things, exclusivity, representations and warranties, conditions to closing, indemnification and the net working capital adjustment.
-Negotiations continued through June with focus on exclusivity, the long stop date for the Purchase Agreement, indemnification (and means of withholding for such indemnification), disclosure schedules and tax considerations.

-On June 27, 2018, CNAC's board of directors received an update from Mr. Shukla regarding the status and the progress of due diligence and Purchase Agreement negotiation.
-Mr. Shukla also provided additional information to the Board concerning Medall, including historical business and financial data on Medall, terms of the proposed Transaction, and information about the diagnostics sector in India.
-Mr. Shukla requested and received approval from CNAC's board of directors to continue the Purchase Agreement negotiation and due diligence processes.
+On June 27, 2018, CNAC's board of directors was updated regarding the status and the progress of due diligence and Purchase Agreement negotiation.
+Mr. Shukla requested and received approval from CNAC's board of directors to continue the Purchase Agreement negotiation process.